Help Support Dragonfly.eco!

-Networking is a way to gain friends and learn more about mutual interest—in this case, the large field of eco-fiction.
+Networking is a way to find new friends and learn more about mutual interests—in this case, the large field of eco-fiction.
 You can follow me (see the icons at the top right of the site) on Twitter, Facebook, and LinkedIn.
 The beauty of this media is that I follow you back if your account does not seem trollish or spammy, and hopefully we’ll have time to get to know and support each other’s work.
 You can also join in the Rewilding Our Stories Discord, which I run with ecofictologist Lovis Geier.
 Already, just from that Discord alone, we’ve established a new book club and opportunities have come up for mutual interviews and spotlights.